Disaster Recovery Guide for Jira

 Database and index consistency

-Verify that the item count and updated date lie within your organization's RPO.
+You should verify that the item count and updated date are within your organization's Recovery Point Objective.

 Attachments

-If the check does not work, you can manually determine the recovery point, as follows:
+If the check doesn't work, you can manually determine the recovery point:

 1. In your database, run the following SQL query: